telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-column-headers.md

 After clicking 'OK', Expression Blend will generate the default style of the __GridViewHeaderCell__ control in the __Resources__ section of your User Control.
 The properties available for the style will be loaded in the 'Properties' pane and you will be able to modify their default values.
 You can also edit the generated XAML in the XAML View or in Visual Studio.{% if site.site_name == 'Silverlight' %}

 If you go to the 'Resources' pane, you will see an editable list of resources generated together with the style and used by it.
-In this list you will find the brushes, styles and templates needed to change the visual appearance of the __GridViewHeaderCell__.
-Their names indicate to which part of the __GridViewHeaderCell__appearance they are assigned.{% endif %}{% if site.site_name == 'Silverlight' %}
+In this list you will find the brushes, styles and templates needed to change the visual appearance of __GridViewHeaderCell__.
+Their names indicate to which part of the __GridViewHeaderCell__ appearance they are assigned.{% endif %}{% if site.site_name == 'Silverlight' %}

 ![](images/RadGridView_Styles_and_Templates_Styling_GridViewHeaderCell_01.png){% endif %}